batlover420/hash-map/README.md

 # HashMap

-`HashMap` is an open-addressesed hash map written in C++ that offers dramatically improved performance over `std::unordered_map`. `<Key, Value>` pairs are stored densely in a contiguous array of memory `entries`, allowing for extremely fast iteration and immediate `Value` presence upon successful lookup. `Keys` hash into a separate, pre-initialized byte array `control` whose indices represent the status of a corresponding entry.
-Dead indices hold values of `EMPTY = 0x80` and`TOMB = 0xFE`.
+`HashMap` is an open-addressesed hash map written in C++ that offers dramatically improved performance over `std::unordered_map`. `<Key, Value>` pairs are stored densely in a contiguous array of raw memory `entries`, allowing for extremely fast iteration and immediate `Value` presence upon successful lookup. `Keys` hash into a separate, pre-initialized byte array `control` whose indices represent the status of a corresponding entry.
+Unoccupied indices hold values of `EMPTY = 0x80` and`TOMB = 0xFE`.
 Live indices hold a 7-bit `fingerprint` of the hashed `Key`.
-During lookup, an entry is only fetched from memory after the `fingerprint` of the argument `Key` has been successfully compared to that of the hashed index.
+When performing lookups, `control` indices are 'cheaply validated' with a `fingerprint` comparison before attempting to fetch an entry to perform a more expensive `Key` comparison.

 In order to allow `entries` to remain as dense as possible, an intermediate byte array `ctoe` (control-to-entry) is used to store and access the indices of entries. `ctoe` has a 1:1 correspondance with `control`.

 The capacity of `HashMap` must always be a power of 2.
 This allows hash indices to be determined by the extremely cheap operation `std::size_t index = hash & (capacity - 1)` as opposed to standard modular arithmetic.

-`HashMap` follows a 'dual load factor' system.
-A rehash will occur when the number of live + tomb entries exceeds 85% capacity, or when the number of tomb entries exceeds 30% capacity.
+`HashMap` implements a 'dual load factor' system.
+A rehash will occur when the number of live + `TOMB` entries exceeds 85% capacity, or when the number of `TOMB` entries exceeds 30% capacity.

 ## Benchmarks
 ![](benchmarks/benchmark.png)